WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 continues after a continuation returns.
 Control simply transfers to the next instruction after the `resume` instruction that resumed the continuation in the parent, just as a normal function call returns to the instruction after its call site.
-For instance, in our example we pass `$generator` to `cont.new`.
-Each time we suspend we run a little bit more of the `$generator` function.
-Once the loop counter `$i` reaches 0, the `$generator` function returns and we have reached the end of the continuation, so it too returns.
+For instance, in our example once the loop counter `$i` reaches 0, the `$generator` function returns and we have reached the end of the continuation.
 Execution then continues at the parent immediately after the `resume` instruction called by the consumer, and the consumer also returns.